 Throughout your life, your neck works hard to carry your head around.
 The weight it’s carrying can be compared to a ten-pound bowling ball.
 You may put additional strain on your neck by hunching over your computer or cell phone for hours at a time.
-As you age, the discs and joints in your neck area, called the cervical spine, slowly degenerate.
+The discs and joints in your neck area called the cervical spine, slowly degenerate as you age.
 This condition is called cervical spondylosis or arthritis of the neck.
-You don’t have to be a senior to suffer from this condition either, although it’s more common in people over the age of 60.
+You don’t have to be a senior to suffer from this condition either, although it’s more common in people over 60.

-Neck arthritis actually is a very common condition that can begin as early as age 40.
-Early intervention and treatment for arthritis in the neck is very important to slow progression and to prevent further damage to your discs.
+Neck arthritis is a widespread condition that can begin as early as age 40.
+Early intervention and treatment for arthritis in the neck are critical to slow progression and prevent further damage to your discs.

-You may not have any symptoms of neck arthritis when it first begins, or you may experience stiffness and mild to severe pain in your neck from the start of the condition.
+You may not have any neck arthritis symptoms when it first begins, or you may experience stiffness and mild to severe pain in your neck from the start of the condition.

 Other symptoms you may experience include:

-You may find that the pain gets worse if you look up or down for extended periods of time.
+You may find that the pain worsens if you look up or down for extended periods.
 You can aggravate the discomfort by holding your neck in the same position for a long time.
 You may do this unconsciously when reading a book, for example, or pouring over your cellphone.

 Degenerative changes occur in your spine as you age.
-Normal wear and tear occurs naturally over the course of your life, even if you’re careful to exercise and eat right.
+Normal wear and tear occurs naturally throughout your life, even if you’re careful to exercise and eat right.
 Vertebral discs lose water content and height, which causes them to weaken.